Eitz Chaim Schools: History

 The school was first established in 1915, after the arrival from Poland of Rabbi Yehudah Yudel Rosenberg, under the name Poylishe Talmud Torah and was located at the Beth Jacob Congregation on Elm Street, which had formerly been a church.
 The school's first building on Chestnut Street was inaugurated in August 1916, with additional classes held at a branch on Simcoe Street.
 Poylishe Talmud Torah was then renamed Talmud Torah Eitz Chaim because the name was more inclusive to all Orthodox Jews.

 In 1917, due to rapidly increasing enrollment, Eitz Chaim purchased the Italian Club at 68 D’Arcy Street.
 In 1926, a separate girls’ class was formed and the first female teacher was hired; before then, the school had been all boys.
 In 1927, the building was destroyed by a fire, and a new, larger building was constructed on the same site.
 The new building was dedicated on December 30, 1927.
 After the dedication of the new building, enrollment increased dramatically.
 In 1929, the school had 300 students, and it grew to 400 in 1931, 503 in 1933, and 600 in 1938.
 By the early 2000s, the population of the school was hovering around 1,000 students.
-Today the school has an enrollemnt of nearly 700 students and has seen increased enrollment since the arrival of Rabbi Mordechai Loiterman, current Head of School.
+Today the school has an enrollment of nearly 700 students and has seen increased enrollment since the arrival of Rabbi Mordechai Loiterman, current Head of School.
 In 1942, the school started a kindergarten.
 In 1956, the Torath Emeth Jewish Center, an Orthodox Synagogue, was established at 1 Viewmount Avenue.
 By 1958, in response to the geographical shift of the Jewish population northward, the Tanenbaum Building was added to the complex, followed by the Korolnek Building in 1961, both at 1 Viewmount Avenue, for the school.
 Eitz Chaim's girls campus exists at that address to date.
 In 1966, the Board of Directors, with much help in particular from Mr. A. Bleeman, purchased land at the intersection of Patricia and Bathurst Street.
 The Patricia campus served as the temporary location for portable units until the large, permanent building was completed in 1970.
+The former D'Arcy Street building was demolished in 1967 to construct St. Patrick Catholic Elementary School to replace their nearby Beverly Street building; though it later became a high school in 1986 before moving eastward three years later and it is now the current home of Heydon Park Secondary School since 2000.

 The campus was Eitz Chaim's business office and only boys' campus until 2020.
 Congregation Minyan Sephard, a sephardi minyan, was also housed in the Patricia campus on Shabbat and Jewish Holidays.
 Eitz Chaim's Spring Farm campus in Thornhill, named for the farm formerly on that site, opened its doors in 1988.
 In the campus's early days, many people were skeptical that it would be well-attended, but in 2016, enrollment was so high that the school built four mobile classroom units behind the building.
 In 2020, the campus was converted from a girl's campus to a boy's campus, with Viewmount remaining as the only girl's campus.